The 10 Best Slang Expressions In Spanish

 The origin of this expression is not clear.
-What is clear is that the word "piripi" just sounds funny, doesn’t it?
-It’s actually as funny as the way you feel when you ARE PIRIPI.
+What is clear is that the word piripi just sounds funny, doesn’t it?
+It’s actually as funny as the way you feel when you are piripi!
 Being piripi is simply being slightly drunk, but it’s actually more than that.
-It’s that feeling you get after a couple of beers when you feel witty and you tell some bad puns and probably speak through your elbows and you consider yourself sexy and you think you speak that foreign language as a native.
-Being piripi is THE BEST.
+It’s that feeling you get after a couple of beers when you feel witty and you tell some bad puns and probably speak through your elbows and you consider yourself sexy and you think you speak that foreign language as well as a native.
+Being piripi is the best!
 It’s probably the main advantage of alcohol consumption.

 Literally: “to throw a hand”

 Don’t ever literally throw me your hand because that would be scary, unless you are Buster Bluth.
 Echar una mano means to help someone out.
 The origin of this expression is pretty self explanatory; when you lend someone a hand, it’s to help them in some way.
 That’s also the reason why we have a second expression, dar la mano y tomar el brazo, which literally means “to offer the hand but to take the arm.”
 Well, you know what that means, so be kind and don’t do it.